jundalisay/spblist/content/en/research/einstein/relativity/section-31.md

 ---
-title: "The Possibility of a 'finite' Yet 'unbounded' Universe"
+title: "The Possibility of a 'Finite' Yet 'Unbounded' Universe"
 heading: "Section 31"
 # date: 2022-03-02
 weight: 56